 Whatever the form of the hormone used, it should be appreciated that they have a limited shelf life.
 To extend the useful life of the products they should be stored in a cool, dark place (such as a refrigerator) when not being used.
-It's also recommended that a small quantity of the hormone be taken from its container for each propagation session and any residue not be returned to the original container.
+It is also recommended that a small quantity of the hormone be taken from its container for each propagation session and, to avoid contamination, any residue should not be returned to the original container.

-It's preferable that cuttings not be pushed into the potting mix.
+To prevent damage to the ends of the cuttings, it is preferable that they not be pushed into the potting mix.
 A hole can be prepared for each cutting using a skewer or something similar, and each cutting should be placed so that it touches the bottom of the hole.
 The potting mix should then be firmed around it.

 After all cuttings have been 'set' they need to be watered and placed in the propagating frame in a shaded position.
 The frame should be kept closed to maintain humidity and should also be kept as full as possible for the same reason.
 If insufficient cuttings are available, empty areas can be taken up with open containers of water.

-The aim is to keep the potting mix moist (not wet) and the foliage of the cuttings cool.
-In hot weather a light spray, sufficient only to wet the foliage, can be applied at least morning and evening and a more thorough hosing given as needed.
+While root formation is taking place, the aim is to keep the potting mix moist (not wet) and the foliage of the cuttings cool.
+In hot weather a light spray, sufficient only to wet the foliage, can be applied in the morning and evening and a more thorough hosing given as needed.
 The frequency of hosings depends on the circumstances but is unlikely to be more than twice a week in hot weather.
 The foliage spray should be minimized for cuttings with dense, hairy leaves (eg flannel flowers) as rotting may occur.
 If fungal problems develop, any affected cuttings need to be removed from the frame and discarded.
 If the problem persists, the use of a fungicide spray may be unavoidable.

 |Left: A batch of prepared cuttings ...note the wire frame which prevents the plastic bag from collapsing.
 Right: Roots protruding from the drainage holes indicate a group of well struck cuttings!|

-Roots may appear through the drainage holes in the pots or root development may be checked by gently tapping out the soil mass from the pots.
+After 4-8 weeks, root formation may be observed through the drainage holes in the pots.
+If no roots are visible through the drainage holes, root development may be checked by gently tapping out the soil mass from the pots.

 |Left: Separating struck cuttings.
 Right: Filling potting mix gently around the roots of the cutting.|

-Once roots have formed, separation of cuttings for potting on must be done carefully to minimize root damage.
-Of course, the possibility of damage is reduced if single cuttings are placed in individual small tubes.
+Once roots have formed, separation of cuttings for potting on needs to be done carefully to minimize root damage.
+Of course, the possibility of damage is reduced if single cuttings had been placed initially in individual small tubes rather than community pots.

 This is a most essential step.
 Many struck cuttings are lost in the few weeks after removal from the propagating frame due to inadequate hardening.
-This can be carried out using a similar (though often smaller) frame to that used to strike the cuttings.
-The hardening frame, however, is kept closed during the day and propped open at night.
-After two weeks of this treatment struck cuttings will be sufficiently hardened to be removed from the frame and placed in a shaded position for another two weeks.
+This can be carried out using a similar frame to that used to strike the cuttings.
+The hardening frame, however, is best kept closed during the daytime and propped open at night.
+After two weeks of this treatment, struck cuttings should be sufficiently hardened to be removed from the frame and placed in a shaded position for another two weeks.
 They can then be moved into the open.

-Cuttings in individual tubes are best hardened before potting on.
-In cases where a number of cuttings are in the one pot, the soil mass must be gently broken up; struck cuttings are transplanted into individual small pots for hardening and those without roots are reset and placed back into the propagating frame.
+Cuttings in community pots may not all form roots at the same time.
+In this situation, the soil mass should be gently broken up, struck cuttings transplanted into individual small pots for hardening and those without roots re-set and placed back into the propagating frame.

 After 1-3 months, the hardened cuttings will be ready to transplant into larger (125 - 150 mm) pots.
 Plants will be ready for the garden when good root development has occurred.
 This can be checked by carefully tapping the plant out of the pot.
 The roots of the plants should not be allowed to become "pot-bound" (ie. develop into a tight, coiled mass).
 If this does occur, some root pruning will be needed before planting to ensure that the roots of the plants can easily spread into the surrounding soil.
 Certain groups of plants such as Boronia and Prostanthera are prone to become pot-bound fairly quickly.